aerogear/graphback/docs/plugins/creating-plugin.md

 ## Plugin configuration

-Plugins are loaded using commonjs require method based on the graphback plugin section.
+Plugins are loaded using CommonJS 'require' method based on the Graphback plugin section.
-Each plugin should have his own configuration embeeded as folows.
 Order of the plugins matter especially when transforming schema.
-If your plugin relies on other plugins it should be placed on the bottom of the list.
+If your plugin relies on other plugins, it should be placed on the bottom of the list.
+Each plugin should have its own configuration embedded as follows:

 ```yaml
   graphback: